lgommans/Caseline/README.md

 The web interface also has a feature to turn normal log files into a Caseline csv file, and it has been tested... but people never used it (I ended up importing all events myself) so I don't know how practical it is to use that.

+## Known bugs / untested things

+- The views thing is used only sporadically
+- Importing logs or CSVs via the webinterface is a bit cumbersome
+- Multi-year or year-boundary-spanning cases are *completely* untested and has not been kept in mind while writing the application.
+- Multi-line values, quoted or not, are not supported.
+A small modification in controlDB.php should fix that.

+Ready for production?
+Meh, it worked for me.
+If you spend 1 hour getting into the code and 4 hours customizing your needs, it probably works for you in production as well.
+(Assuming you have mostly the same goals and only need to adjust/tweak some things.)

+## Code

+The code is structured as follows:

+The user loads index.html, which is just HTML (with all buttons and divs) and CSS.
+This loads:

+- lib.js which are some generic (and some not-so-generic) functions.
+- events.js which binds all buttons, the scroll wheel, arrow keys, etc.
+- functions.js which contains functions to go forward in time, refresh the view, etc. These functions are absolutely application-specific whereas lib.js' functions are not necessarily.

+After this it bootstraps the application which calls api.php to load all events and all views.
+The index.html file also contains a few settings that you will need to adjust (e.g. the case's from and until time which limits zooming and stuff).

+Api.php is a really dumb thing that actually just calls functions.php.
+This makes functions.php a bit specialized and little reusable, but that's the way it currently is.
+Functions.php also opens the database.

+ControlDB.php can be used from the command line and is also called by webmanipulator in some hacky way.
+It contains the csv parser.

+Finally webmanipulator.php is the web interface for database manipulation.
+It does some log parsing to create parsed.csv but otherwise contains little logic.